strapi/strapi/CONTRIBUTING.md

 ## Documentation

-Pull requests relating to fixing documentation for the latest relation should be directed towards the [documentation branch](https://github.com/strapi/strapi/tree/documentation) **not** towards the master branch.
+Pull requests relating to fixing documentation for the latest release should be directed towards the [documentation branch](https://github.com/strapi/strapi/tree/documentation) **not** towards the master branch.
 Any PRs made towards the master branch will not be released until the next Strapi version release.

 ## Bugs